Near-threshold $\pi^-$ photoproduction on the deuteron: Abstract

 \section{Abstract}

 The first experimental investigation of the near-threshold cross section for incoherent \PiM photoproduction on the deuteron $\gamma d \rightarrow \pi^- pp$ is presented.
-The total cross section has been measured using an unpolarized tagged-photon beam, a liquid-deuterium target, and three large NaI(Tl) spectrometers.
 The experimental technique involved detection of the $\sim$131~MeV gamma ray resulting from the radiative capture of photoproduced \PiM in the target.
+The total cross section has been measured using an unpolarized tagged-photon beam, a liquid-deuterium target, and three very large NaI(Tl) spectrometers.
 The data are compared to theoretical models that give insight into the elementary reaction $\gamma n \rightarrow \pi^- p$ and pion-nucleon and nucleon-nucleon final-state interactions.

 \keywords{threshold pion photoproduction, final-state interactions, chiral perturbation theory, deuterium, radiative capture}